-- 5. Go to the RCPP portal login page https://nrcs-sites.secure.force.com - 6.
+- 4. Go to the RCPP portal login page https://nrcs-sites.secure.force.com - 5.
 Click on the "start here" button for new users as shown below.

-7. Under the dropdown below "I am a ?..." select "Partner Organization".
+6. Under the dropdown below "I am a ?..." select "Partner Organization".

-- 8. Enter the full name of the designated user. - 9.
+- 7. Enter the full name of the designated user. - 8.
 Enter the partner organization name, business address, city, state, zipcode, timezone, business email, and business phone.

-- 10. If the designated user is taking over management of previously created proposals/projects, enter them in to the correct field. - 12.
+- 9. If the designated user is taking over management of previously created proposals/projects, enter them into the correct field. - 10.
+Verify whether the designated user has e-Auth Level 2 Access. - 11.
 Click the blue "submit" button at the bottom of the page.